Expert strategies to overcome the inherent inaccuracy of long range pharma forecasting

 With studies showing estimated average R&D costs per new drug ranging from less than $1 billion to more than $2 billion, forecasters have the challenging responsibility of trying to predict which competitive products might enter the market and how successful they might be, in addition to a web of other variables.

 One more controversial factor that forecasters should be aware of is any potential internal or political motivations that may impact the accuracy of the forecast.
 The internal stakeholders of a certain drug may push for an overly optimistic forecast in order to secure ongoing funding for their research.
 Alternatively, companies may be driven by a desire to convince shareholders that they have a strong pipeline for new products.

-For example, one company pushed internally to develop a female sexual dysfunction drug with very strong forecasts positioning it as the next Viagra.
-The product was sold on to another company who later discontinued development when they discovered it was not a viable option.
+For example, one company we worked with pushed internally to develop a female sexual dysfunction drug with very strong forecasts, positioning it as the next Viagra.
+The product was sold on to another company who later discontinued development when they discovered it was not a viable option to bring to market.